 Like I said before, I used a pair of Zildjian ZBTs that were headed for the trash.
 These cymbals are made of B8 bronze which is the best for this patina.

 Again, like I said before, I used salt and vinegar for convenience.
 The acid is what helps with the color and the oxidization of the bronze.
 The salt used is to add something for the acid to stick to, the salt also can help oxidize the metal.
 Fine grain salt works the best from my experience.
 The chemical composition of the salt can also release different colors, for example, I used iodized table salt, the iodine in the salt is released when the vinegar breaks it down and the iodine creates a brown color.

 Step 3: Apply Acid and Salt

 A spray bottle is need for the acid so that it can be sprayed on (or if you're fancy like me get a pressurized spray bottle).
-Once you spray the cymbals, bring out your inner salt bae and sprinkle the salt on the cymbals.
+Once you spray the cymbals, sprinkle the salt on the cymbals.
 Be careful not to add too much salt, only use a little, if too much is used, then the results won't be as nice.

 Step 4: Wait, Rinse and Repeat

 Wait for the salt to turn black (if using iodized salt) and wipe off the salt, repeat Step 3 and 4 until results are to your standards.

 Step 5: Finish the Cymbal

 I used a simple mix of beeswax and olive oil to finish my cymbals, if the cymbal isn't finished, it will turn a nasty foggy green.